 In the Flipping Classroom workshops, participants are guided in the process of planning and delivering a successful ﬂipped classroom model from start to finish.
 This covers background information about the flipped model, tips for organizing content, instructions on how to produce and distribute videos, and strategies for making the most of time in the classroom.

 “I would like there to be more interest in the workshops,” says Graham.
 “I believe that the flip is more than videos and teachers needn’t spend hour upon hour creating videos.
 We don’t need to reinvent the wheel.
 However, what does take time is planning the learning, and what happens back in the classroom.”

 About Notre Dame Preparatory School and Marist Academy

 Notre Dame Preparatory School and Marist Academy is a private, Catholic, independent, coeducational day school located in Oakland County.
-The school's upper division enrolls students in grades nine through twelve and has been named one of the nation's best 50 Catholic high schools (Acton Institute) four times since 2005.
-Notre Dame's middle and lower divisions enroll students in jr. kindergarten through grade eight.
-All three divisions are International Baccalaureate "World Schools."
+Notre Dame's upper school enrolls students in grades nine through twelve and has been named one of the nation's best 50 Catholic high schools (Acton Institute) four times since 2005.
+Notre Dame's middle and lower schools enroll students in pre-kindergarten through grade eight.
+All three schools are International Baccalaureate "World Schools."
 NDPMA is conducted by the Marist Fathers and Brothers and is accredited by the Independent Schools Association of the Central States and the North Central Association Commission on Accreditation and School Improvement.
 For more on Notre Dame Preparatory School and Marist Academy, visit the school's home page at www.ndpma.org.